7 Reasons Workplace Health Promotion Programs Work (Here’s the Proof) 2022

 2) Workplace Health Promotion Programs Reduce Elevated Health Risks

 A few years ago, a randomized clinical trial designed to help people improve their nutrition and physical activity was conducted.
-Researchers were stunned to learn that in as little as six weeks health risks could improve dramatically.
-Those who maintain healthy behaviors experience lower health risks for six weeks, six months, 12 months, and even out to 18 months after this program began.
+Researchers were stunned to learn that in as little as six weeks, health risks could improve dramatically.
+Those who maintain healthy behaviors experience lower health risks for six weeks, 6 months, 12 months, and even out to 18 months after this program began.

 When you change your diet, get active, and avoid tobacco, really good things happen.
-Boise School District is a WellSteps client and not long ago we published the results of their changes in health risks.
-After one year, a lot of employees who had elevated health risks at baseline, had reached healthy risk levels.
+Not long ago, we published the results of the Boise School District changes in health risks.
+After one year, many employees who had elevated health risks at baseline, had reached healthy risk levels.

 Reductions in elevated health risks are important.
 The New England Journal of Medicine reported that for every 1% drop in total cholesterol, the risk of having a heart attack dropped by 2 to 3%.
 For every one point drop in elevated diastolic blood pressure, there is another 2 to 3% drop in heart disease risk.

 Low health risks are the foundation of good health, and workplace health promotion programs are a great way to help employees and their spouses avoid elevated health risks.
 There are hundreds of research papers that evaluated the ability of workplace health promotion programs to reduce elevated health risks.
-One particular study looking at almost 200,000 heath promotion program participants and showed that 5 0f 7 health risks improved after one year.
+One particular study looking at almost 200,000 health promotion program participants showed that 5 of 7 health risks improved after one year.

 Another researcher looked at all of the published studies to get a consensus.
 This review showed that comprehensive workplace health promotion programs will have a significant impact on elevated health risks.